Anthropocentric bias in language model evaluation: The performance/competence distinction

 \section{The performance/competence distinction}

 The distinction between competence and performance \citep{chomskyAspectsTheorySyntax1965} plays a crucial role in cognitive science.
-The distinction is often introduced by defining competence as the system's internal knowledge underlying a particular capacity, and performance as the observable behavior of a system exercising that capacity \citep{firestonePerformanceVsCompetence2020}.
+Competence if often defined as the system's internal knowledge underlying a particular capacity, and performance as the observable behavior of a system exercising it \citep{firestonePerformanceVsCompetence2020}.
 For a competent system, then, performance is the external manifestation of competence.
-This formulation allows us to draw upon examples illustrating how performance and competence can diverge.
+This formulation allows for cases where performance and competence diverge.
 For instance, a student cheating on a test demonstrates performance success without competence, while a knowledgeable student failing due to anxiety shows performance failure despite competence.
-Such examples might invite criticism that applying the performance/competence distinction to LLMs is inherently anthropomorphic, since it relies on a concept of knowledge that properly applies only to humans.
-We can avoid that concern by providing an alternative formulation of the distinction.
-In an experimental context, \textit{performance} refers to how closely a system's behavior aligns with some normative standard of success on a task, while \textit{competence} refers to system's computational capacity to meet that normative standard under ideal conditions.
+Such examples might invite criticism that applying this distinction to LLMs is inherently anthropomorphic, by relying on a concept of knowledge proper to humans.
+We can avoid this concern with an alternative formulation.
+In an experimental context, \textit{performance} refers to how closely a system's behavior aligns with some normative standard of success on a task, while \textit{competence} refers to system's computational capacity to meet that normative standard under fair testing conditions.\footnote{This is meant to exclude ideal conditions where a system simply gets ``lucky''---for example, where the correct answers in a test happen to be high-frequency tokens.
+Rather, fair testing conditions are those where cognitive mechanisms for the core competence can operate without impediment from auxiliary factors.}